HewlettPackard/foedus_code/foedus-core/README.markdown

     target_link_libraries(your_program ${FOEDUS_CORE_LIBRARIES})

 We recommend your program to turn on C++11, but not mandatory.
-You can link to and use libfoedus-core from C++98/03 projects.
-If you are to enable C++11, add the following in CMakeLists.
+You can link to and use libfoedus-core from C++98/03 projects without problems although some APIs are not exposed then.
+If you are to enable C++11, on the other hand, add the following in your CMakeLists.

     set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")